jayvalentine/z80-os/kernel/docs/PROCESS.md

 for a process.

 When a process is scheduled, the signal flags are checked in priority order.
-Each signal for which the flag is set is handled.
-If a signal causes the process to exit, then no further signals are handled.
+The first signal for which a flag is set is handled.

 ### Signal Handling

-Each signal has a default handler set by the kernel.
+Each signal has a default handler set on startup.
 Some signals can have a handler set by the process which will be called instead.